python/typeshed/CONTRIBUTING.md

-When adding type annotations for context manager classes, annotate the return type of `__exit__` as bool only if the context manager sometimes suppresses annotations -- if it sometimes returns `True` at runtime.
+When adding type annotations for context manager classes, annotate the return type of `__exit__` as bool only if the context manager sometimes suppresses exceptions -- if it sometimes returns `True` at runtime.
 If the context manager never suppresses exceptions, have the return type be either `None` or `Optional[bool]`.
 If you are not sure whether exceptions are suppressed or not or if the